cissebakary/cissebakary/README.md

-- 👋 Hi, I’m @cibak
+- 👋 Hi, I’m Bakary Cisse
-- 👀 I’m interested in learning java and other back-end and front-end programming languages
+- 👀 I’m interested meeting a mantor and people that know better than me to help me reach my goals - become better developer
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Javascript (node, react) and java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me cissebakaru577@gmail.com
+- 📫 How to reach me cissebakary577@gmail.com

 <!---
 cissebakary/cissebakary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.